etcd-io/etcd/Documentation/learning/api_guarantees.md

 For linearizability, suppose each operation receives a timestamp from a loosely synchronized global clock.
 Operations are linearized if and only if they always complete as though they were executed in a sequential order and each operation appears to complete in the order specified by the program.
 Likewise, if an operation’s timestamp precedes another, that operation must also precede the other operation in the sequence.

 For example, consider a client completing a write at time point 1 (*t1*).
 A client issuing a read at *t2* (for *t2* > *t1*) should receive a value at least as recent as the previous write, completed at *t1*.
-However, the read might actually complete only by *t3*, and the returned value, current at *t2* when the read began, might be "stale" by *t3*.
+However, the read might actually complete only by *t3*.
+Linearizability guarantees the read returns the most current value.
+Without linearizability guarantee, the returned value, current at *t2* when the read began, might be "stale" by *t3* because a concurrent write might happen between *t2* and *t3*.

 etcd does not ensure linearizability for watch operations.
 Users are expected to verify the revision of watch responses to ensure correct ordering.